 Small businesses need not take cost-prohibitive steps to qualify for trade secret protection, i.e., hiring 24/7 digital security and encryption services.
 The law only requires that an owner take reasonable steps to protect confidential information from being easily accessible.
 The dedicated trade secret protection attorneys at McClanahan Powers, PLLC recommend working with local counsel to develop and implement the following:

-Many companies developed hybrid remote work policies as COVID-19 restrictions eased, and some even permanently transitioned to virtual offices.
-These changes necessitate updated confidentiality agreements and trade secret protection strategies.
-Even taking simple efforts to protect your valuable business strategies, prototypes, and formulas from disclosure can save your company and increase marketplace value.
+Many companies developed hybrid remote work policies as COVID-19 restrictions eased; some even permanently transitioned to virtual offices.
+Unfortunately, these changes necessitate updated confidentiality agreements and trade secret protection strategies.
+Taking simple efforts to protect your valuable business strategies, prototypes, and formulas from disclosure can save your company and increase marketplace value.
 The Virginia and D.C. trade secret protection lawyers at McClanahan Powers, PLLC, can conduct a misappropriation risk analysis and develop unique remote work policies to protect your corporation’s proprietary information.
 Connect with our experienced business attorneys today by calling (703) 520-1326 or contacting us online.